 Cash and cash equivalents include cash and commercial paper with original maturities of 90 days or less.
-Washington REIT maintains cash deposits with financial institutions that at times exceed applicable insurance limits.
-Washington REIT reduces this risk by maintaining such deposits with high quality financial institutions that management believes are credit-worthy.
+We maintain cash deposits with financial institutions that at times exceed applicable insurance limits.
+We reduce this risk by maintaining such deposits with high quality financial institutions that management believes are credit-worthy.